Cyborg Commando

 Cyborg Commando is a post-apocalyptic role-playing game (RPG) published by New Infinities Productions, Inc. (NIPI) in 1987.
-The designers were well-known in the role-playing game market — Gary Gygax, Frank Mentzer and Kim Mohan, but despite this name recognition, the game was a commercial failure.
+The game was created by the well-known game designers Gary Gygax, Frank Mentzer and Kim Mohan, but was a commercial failure.

 Description

 The game is set in 2035 when Earth is invaded by aliens called Xenoborgs.
 For its defense, humanity has developed a new kind of soldier: the Cyborg Commando, a mechanical/electronical human-like structure that can be implanted with a willing human's brain.

 10X system

 Cyborg Commando introduced the "10X" dice-rolling mechanism: To determine the success or failure of a skill challenge or combat, the player rolls two 10-sided dice and multiplies the results.
 (Example: The player rolls a 2 and a 10 and multiplies them together for a result of 20.)
 Unlike many role-playing games of the time where higher results were more favorable, in this game, lower results are needed for success.